itsashutoshhans/itsashutoshhans/README.md

 - ⚡ Fun fact: ...
 -->
 Welcome to Github.
-I am a Front end developer based in India skilled in html, css, js, react and data structures.
+I am a Full Stack engineer based out of India skilled in html, css, js, react and data structures.

 🔭 Currently learning from the web and working on creating mini projects in html, css and javascript.
 Here is the list: